 The events unfold against a spectacular background and feature a series of particularities, including processions performed by the University of Salamanca’s Brotherhood of the Students.

-A particular feature of the area is the extraordinary artistic value of the pasos, which have been created by famous Spanish sculptors such as Mariano Benlliure, Luis Salvador Carmona, or Alejandro Carnicero, and are regarded as some of the best artworks of the Castilian School of Imagery.
+A particular feature in the area is the extraordinary artistic value of the pasos, most of which have been created by famous Spanish sculptors such as Mariano Benlliure, Luis Salvador Carmona, or Alejandro Carnicero, and are regarded as some of the best artworks of the Castilian School of Imagery.

 The age-old rituals that date back to the 13th century, along with the rich historical and architectural details of Salamanca’s UNESCO-listed Old Town add a dose of drama and splendor to the unique atmosphere.